BasedLinux/bsd/doc/manual/source/introduction.md

 # Introduction

-Nix is a _purely functional package manager_.
+Bsd is a _purely functional package manager_.
 This means that it treats packages like values in a purely functional programming language — packages are built by functions that don’t have side-effects, and they never change after they have been built.
-Nix stores packages in the _Nix store_, usually the directory `/nix/store`, where each package has its own unique subdirectory such as
+Bsd stores packages in the _Bsd store_, usually the directory `/bsd/store`, where each package has its own unique subdirectory such as

-    /nix/store/b6gvzjyb2pg0kjfwrjmg1vfhh54ad73z-firefox-33.1/
+    /bsd/store/b6gvzjyb2pg0kjfwrjmg1vfhh54ad73z-firefox-33.1/

 where `b6gvzjyb2pg0…` is a unique identifier for the package that captures all its dependencies (it’s a cryptographic hash of the